RTO and RPO in SQL Server for Disaster Recovery & Management

 Features:-

-- This utility can recover deleted tables, views, functions, stored procedures, rules, etc without any issue.
+• This utility can recover deleted tables, views, functions, stored procedures, rules, etc without any issue.

-- Offers Quick & advance scan option to repair corrupt SQL MDF file with low to high levels of corruption.
+• Offers Quick & advance scan option to repair corrupt SQL MDF file with low to high levels of corruption.

-- The tool can export the repaired/recovered database file to SQL server, CSV file & script file for future use.
+• This advanced utility can export the repaired/recovered database file to SQL server, CSV file & script file for future use.

-- It can bring back missing indexes in SQL server in just a few steps without the involvement of any server complexities.
+• It can bring back missing indexes in SQL server in just a few steps without the involvement of any server complexities.

 In a Nutshell

 The more clever strategy you can make, the better your business continuity will happen.
 The above-mentioned tool is a very advanced & simplistic utility that even new users can select to get all the data back.
-The agenda of SQL server RTO and RPO is to minimize the losses at all costs.
+The agenda of learning what is SQL server RTO and RPO is to minimize the losses at all costs.

 Also Read: How to Resolve SQL Server Error 825 In Your SQL Database Smartly